JingyiWang3/Shiny-App---Flight-Planning/README.md

-## Open Data App using RShiny - Which Airline is the Best to Fly?
+# Open Data App using RShiny - Which Airline is the Best to Fly? <hr>

 + This is a modified version of the <a href="https://jingyiwang.shinyapps.io/AirPlan/" target="_blank">Rshiny team project</a>